hashicorp/vault/website/source/api/system/policies.html.md

   The `/sys/policies/` endpoints are used to manage ACL, RGP, and EGP policies in Vault.
 ---

+# NOTE: Only in 0.9 Betas

+Please note that this endpoint is only available in 0.9 beta releases of Vault at this time.

 # `/sys/policies/`

 The `/sys/policies` endpoints are used to manage ACL, RGP, and EGP policies in Vault.